Brit Awards 2019: Complete List of Winners

 Jorja Smith, Lost & Found

-The 1975, A Brief Inquiry Into Online Relationships
+WINNER: The 1975, A Brief Inquiry Into Online Relationships

 Florence + The Machine, High As Hope